benfred/py-cpp-demangle/README.md

 * writing SVMlight files
 * `n_features` option
 * `zero_based` option
-* windows and non-Travis-default python wheels
+* windows, mac, and non-Travis-default python wheels

 All of these are fixable (even stream reading with parallel bridge).
 Let me know if you'd like to make PR.